-In 2010, Luc was invited by his mentor, David Bendeth (Paramore, Bring Me The Horizon, Breaking Benjamin, Papa Roach, All Time Low) to his House of Loud studio located in New Jersey.
-Luc was given the opportunity to spend some time with David and to learn quite a few tricks.
-To this day, a lot of Luc’s work has been heard on major radio stations as well as Much Music, MTV and VH1.
-In 2011, Simple Plan's lead guitarist Jeff Stinco gave a great opportunity to Luc by asking him to make a pop remix of their hit song "Jet Lag”.
-In 2012, Luc was asked by Marie-Mai to mix a new version of her single "Je Cours” to be released in France on Warmer Music France.
+In 2010, Luc was invited by David Bendeth (known for his work with Elvis, Paramore, Bring Me The Horizon, Breaking Benjamin, Papa Roach, All Time Low) to his studio House of Loud in New Jersey, where he had the opportunity to spend time with him and gain valuable insights.
+In 2011, Simple Plan's guitarist, Jeff Stinco, invited Luc to work on a pop remix of their song "Jet Lag."
+In 2012, Luc and Marie-Mai collaborated on writing and remixing a new version of her single "Je cours," released in France by Warner Music France.

-Mixing is the process which brings out the best elements in a song.
-My philosophy as a mixer is to bring to life your recorded material and create the exact sound you have in mind.
-The importance of a good mix is crucial.
-A bad mix can turn a great song into an unlistenable cacophony, leaving certain key elements buried.
+Mixing is the process that highlights the best elements of a song.
+My philosophy as a mixing engineer is to breathe life into your recorded material and create the exact sound you have in mind.
+The importance of good mixing is crucial.
+A poor mix can turn an excellent song into an unlistenable cacophony, burying certain key elements.

-On the other hand, a good mix is what makes people listen to your song over and over again while discovering new details with every new listen.
-It also enhances the emotional impact of your recorded performance as well as consolidates your creative vision.
+On the other hand, good mixing is what encourages people to listen to your song over and over again, discovering new details with each play.
+It also enhances the emotional impact of your recorded performance and your creative vision.